camerondavison/camerondavison.com/_drafts/bole-arch.md

 We are deliberatly sending to every node so that we do not have to coordinate who is the owner of the node.
 This costs a little more but is unexpected to be a bottle neck.
 The `ring` nodes should be considerably less than the `bark` nodes.
-The results of the queries are then k-way merged and deduplicated the the client that originated the request.
+The results of the queries are then k-way merged and deduplicated by the client that originated the request.